xiongtx/xiongtx.github.io/about.md

 layout: page
 ---

 Hi, I'm TX.
-Healthcare IT developer, Emacs lover, and clean code fanatic.
+Developer, Emacs lover, and clean code fanatic.

 Here on my personal blog, I write about technologies, especially what I discover on the road to mastering them, as well as things I'm doing to improve the learning process for myself and others.